primeroz/prompts/experiments/travel-planner/long-multi-country.md

 # INPUT

-- Specify the total duration of travel (in days or weeks).
+- Specify the total duration of travel (in weeks or months).
-- List the countries intended to be visited.
+- List the countries intended to be visited in order, and indicate how you expect to move from one country to another (e.g., flight, train, car).
 - Indicate any specific time frames or flexible periods for travel.
 - Include personal interests (e.g., adventure, culture, nature).
 - Specify budget considerations (e.g., budget, mid-range, luxury).